AstarNetwork/astar-docs/docs/about/token-economics/inflationary-model.md

 ### Overview

 Previous chapters defined initial ASTR token distribution.
-However, Astar uses an inflationary tokenomics model (unbound supply) where some tokens are issued each time a new block is produced.
+However, Astar uses an inflationary tokenomics model (unbound supply) where tokens are issued each time a new block is produced.
 These tokens drive the dApps staking system and are used to reward stakers and collators.

 For each produced block, Astar will issue a fixed number of tokens.
 These numbers were picked to achieve approximate 10% inflation for the first year, assuming a new block is produced every **12** seconds.